 A Comprehensive, Well-Balanced Experience

-The Legacy/Kaiser Podiatric Surgical Residency Program is structured to provide a broad base on which to build a strong clinical and surgical experience.
+The Legacy/Kaiser Podiatric Medicine and Surgery Residency Program is structured to provide a broad base on which to build a strong clinical and surgical experience.
 Our residents are trained as physicians with full integration of the resident team at a tertiary medical center that includes a busy Level I Trauma Center.
 Integration with internal medicine students, surgical residents and fellows during non-podiatry focused rotations is emphasized in the Post Graduate Year (PGY)-1.
 Additional time is concentrated in foot and ankle surgery.
 Residents rotate through different hospital systems, taking advantage of unique relationships to complete a well-balanced experience, far exceeding the minimum requirements designated by the CPME.
 See:

 Internal Medicine - Residents develop a firm understanding of general principles for complete history and physical and medical work-up, including evaluation and management of the general medical patient.